antshc/youtube-transcripts/_summary-prompt.md

 For each thesis:

-* Present the thesis as a **quoted principle** (short and memorable)
+1. Present the thesis as a **quoted principle** (short and memorable)

-Follow this structure:
+2. Follow this structure:

-> **“[Thesis Statement]”**
+**“[Thesis Statement]”**

-* Central idea: The central idea from the resource
-* *Meaning:* Explain the central idea in your own words — what the thesis truly conveys, why it is significant in its context, and what broader insight or universal principle it represents.
+* *Meaning:* Explain the central idea — what the thesis truly conveys, why it is significant in its context, and what broader insight or universal principle it represents.
 Expand beyond a definition to include its implications for behavior, decision-making, or understanding.
 * *Mechanism:* Explain the reasoning or mechanism behind it.
 * *Examples:* Provide 2–3 concrete examples from different domains (tech, leadership, daily life, etc.).
 * *Caution (optional):* Mention any limitation or counterpoint for nuance.

 Example:

-> **“Velocity without clarity leads to chaos.”**
+## **“Velocity without clarity leads to chaos.”**

-* *Central idea:* Teams coding fast without shared priorities
 * *Meaning:* Teams coding fast without shared priorities create rework and confusion.
 * *Mechanism:* Lack of clear vision multiplies coordination overhead and decision churn.

 *Examples:*
 * Agile teams optimizing only ticket count lose architectural integrity.
 * Infrastructure automation without IaC causes configuration drift.
 * Product teams rushing features without UX testing degrade customer trust.